ExocoreNetwork/exocore-contracts/docs/client-chain-contracts-design.md

      * lastly updated token balance.
      * @dev Only Exocore validato set could indirectly call this function through Gateway contract.
      * @dev This function could be called in two scenaries:
-     * 1) Exocore validator set periodically calls this to update user principle and reward balance.
+     * 1) Exocore validator set periodically calls this to update user principal and reward balance.
-     * 2) Exocore validator set sends reponse for the request of withdrawPrincipleFromExocore and unlock part of
+     * 2) Exocore validator set sends reponse for the request of withdrawPrincipalFromExocore and unlock part of
      * the vault assets and update user's withdrawable balance correspondingly.
      * @param info - The info needed for updating users balance.
      */